cfw-guide/dsi.cfw.guide/docs/es_ES/installing-unlaunch.md

 :::: tabs

-::: tab name="Memory Pit" default
+:::tab default Memory Pit

-- Elimina el archivo `sd:/private/ds/app/484E494A/pit.bin` de tu tarjeta SD
+- Delete the `sd:/private/ds/app/484E494A/pit.bin` file from your SD card
-- Renombra `tip.bin` a `pit.bin` y déjalo estar
+- Rename `tip.bin` back to `pit.bin`, and leave it intact
-- Ya puedes restaurar la carpeta `DCIM` que estaba en la carpeta raíz de tu tarjeta SD
+- You can now restore the `DCIM` folder that was on the root of your SD card
-- Elimina el archivo `UNLAUNCH.DSI` de tu tarjeta SD
+- Delete the `UNLAUNCH.DSI` file from your SD card

 :::

-::: tab name="Flipnote Lenny"
+:::tab Flipnote Lenny

-- Elimina los archivos `800031_104784BAB6B57_000.ppm` y `T00031_1038C2A757B77_000.ppm` de dentro de las siguientes carpetas:
+- Delete the `800031_104784BAB6B57_000.ppm` and `T00031_1038C2A757B77_000.ppm` files from inside the following folders:
-    - `sd:/private/ds/app/4B47554A/001` (Japón)
+  - `sd:/private/ds/app/4B47554A/001` (Japan)
-    - `sd:/private/ds/app/4B475545/001` (EEUU)
+  - `sd:/private/ds/app/4B475545/001` (USA)
-    - `sd:/private/ds/app/4B475556/001` (Europa/Australia)
+  - `sd:/private/ds/app/4B475556/001` (Europe/Australia)
   - También puedes eliminar las carpetas de otras regiones que no sean la tuya
-- Elimina el archivo `UNLAUNCH.DSI` de tu tarjeta SD
+- Delete the `UNLAUNCH.DSI` file from your SD card

 :::